 The dining room, however, is NOT to be confused with wealth areas.
 Nor is placing mirrors here considered a Feng Shui wealth setup.
-To make myself abundantly clear, placing a mirror in the dining room does NOT improve your ability to attract wealth.
+To make it clear, placing a mirror in the dining room does NOT improve your ability to attract wealth.

 3. Kitchen is NOT Suitable for Mirrors

-The kitchen has negative Feng Shui energies, and that’s the main reason why Feng Shui doesn’t like mirrors in the kitchen.
+The kitchen has negative Feng Shui energies, and that is the main reason why Feng Shui doesn’t like mirrors in the kitchen.
 If mirrors can double the energy of an area, then a mirror in the kitchen will amplify the negative energies brought by the kitchen.

-That is also true based on the lucky and unlucky areas of a person’s Kua number.
-If the kitchen is in a lucky area, the auspicious energies will be suppressed even more when the mirror amplifies the kitchen’s negative energies.
+Based on the lucky and unlucky areas of a person’s Kua number, if the kitchen is a lucky area, the auspicious energies of an individual will be suppressed when the mirror amplifies the kitchen’s negative energies.
 If the kitchen is in an “unlucky” area, the mirror can amplify both the negative energies brought by cooking activities and by your unlucky area.